On the fractional susceptibility function of piecewise expanding maps

-For $z=1$ this is reminiscent of the fluctuation-dissipation formula for linear response (see e.g. \cite{BKL}).
+For $z=1$ this is reminiscent of the fluctuation--dissipation formula for linear response (see e.g.\ \cite{BKL}).
 Note, however, that we cannot integrate by parts (in spite of \cite[(6.27)]{sam}) because the Marchaud derivative is with respect to the parameter $t$.
 See Corollary~\ref{lecor} for more information on the frozen susceptibility function in the ``horizontal'' case.

 To state an interesting corollary of our Theorem~\ref{thm:susc_holom}, letting $H_u$ denote the Heaviside jump at $u\in \real$, i.e., $H_u(x)=-1$ if $x< u$, while $H_u(x)=0$ if $x >u$, and $H_u(u)=-1/2$, and setting $c_k=f^k(c)$, we recall that \cite[Proposition~3.3]{Baladi2007} we may decompose $\rho_0$ as $ \rho_0 = \rho_0^\mathrm{reg} + \rho_0^\mathrm{sal} $, where the regular part $\rho_0^\mathrm{reg}$ is differentiable and supported in $I$, with derivative in $BV$, and the saltus (or singular) part $\rho_0^\mathrm{sal} = \sum_{k=1}^{N_f} s_k H_{c_k}$ where $N_f=\# \{\, c_k \mid k \ge 1 \,\}\in [2, \infty]$.
 In addition, if the critical point $c$ is not periodic, we have